Outdoor cooking: Frying

 Frying is not always necessary, but is often used for fish or wild game caught while on the trip, as well as pancakes and certain kinds of bread and desserts made on the trail.
 As a general rule, the frying medium used in camp cooking is usually either vegetable oil or margarine.
 Normal (salted) butter may also be appropriate for camp use, but unsalted butter or lard may not be, due to their shorter shelf life.

 Camp frying pans often lack handles for easy packing, with the camp cook using a clamp-like device to pick up and move the pan.
 Camp frying pans are generally made out of very thin metal (though some campers do use cast iron pans for this purpose as well), so extra care must be taken to evenly cook the food, especially over the small-diameter flame of a portable stove.
 A "round the clock" technique, where the frying pan is moved repeatedly to expose different parts of its base to the flame, is the most commonly recommended solution to the problem, though it is also possible to use a flame diffuser to achieve the same effect.
 For campfire use, on the other hand, some camp cooks prefer a legged cast-iron pan called a "spider", which is elevated to allow a small fire directly beneath it.

 Camp cooks making pancakes in a moderate-size pan often simplify their work and speed up their service by pouring enough batter to make one large, moderate-thickness pancake that takes up the entire pan and then cutting the final product with the spatula to serve individual portions.
-Also, camp cooks often replicate toast using a fry pan: a bread slice (or more, or a combination of whole and cut portions) are placed in a well greased pan, pressed down with spatula, flipped, and pressed down again.
+Also, camp cooks often replicate toast using a frying pan: a bread slice (or more, or a combination of whole and cut portions) is placed in a well-greased pan, pressed down with a spatula, flipped, and pressed down again.

 An improvised griddle can be made by putting a flat stone directly on the fire (or above it, on top of other stones).
 Food is then placed on the stone.

 Baking

 Putting a baking sheet pan over a furnace can allow for baking, which is in turn derived from the concept of the masonry oven.
-This was common for centuries, used to make breads, pies, and other items, and is still popular today, particularly among campers who enjoy stuffing their meats.
-Ovens can be made from cast iron, sheet metal or aluminum foil covered cardboard box.
-Reflector ovens are metal containers designed to surround an article of food being baked over an open flame and reflect the heat back towards the food.
+This was common for centuries, used to make bread, pies, and other items, and is still popular today, particularly among campers who enjoy stuffing their meats.
+Ovens can be made from cast iron, sheet metal, or aluminum foil-covered cardboard boxes.
+Reflector ovens are metal containers designed to surround an article of food being baked over an open flame and reflect the heat towards the food.